Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-\textbf{(3)Dendritic Spine Dynamic Plasticity.} Neurons extend a large number of dendritic spines to receive presynaptic information, and the density and volume of dendritic spines could reflect the activity level of neurons.
-For dendritic spines, some spines form synapses with presynaptic axon terminals to receive presynaptic spike signal transmission, and other spines are also expanding and shrinking in preparation for the formation of synaptic connections.
+Neurons extend a large number of dendritic spines to receive pre-synaptic information, and the density and volume of dendritic spines could reflect the activity level of neurons.
+For dendritic spines, some spines form synapses with pre-synaptic axon terminals to receive pre-synaptic spike signal transmission, and other spines are also expanding and shrinking in preparation for the formation of synaptic connections.
 Thus, the dynamic plasticity of dendritic spines incorporates the BCM synaptic plasticity with the neural spiking traces.
 Dendritic spines provide a comprehensive measure of the efficacy and importance of the neurons.

-\textbf{Adaptive Pruning Strategy.} DPAP dynamically prunes neurons and synapses in the network on demand.
+Next, the proposed adaptive pruning strategy is fed with synaptic importance measured by BCM synaptic plasticity and neuronal importance measured by dendritic spine plasticity to dynamically prune neurons and synapses.
 Drawing on the “gradually decay or even die” mechanism in brain developmental pruning, we define a survival function to decide whether synapses or neurons are removed.
-The survival function takes into account continuous changes in the importance of neurons and synapses, and only neurons and synapses with negative values of the survival function are permanently deleted.
+The survival function considers continuous changes in the importance of neurons and synapses, and only neurons and synapses with negative values of the survival function are permanently deleted.
 Thus, DPAP could ensure that the pruned synapses and neurons are redundant and unimportant, and naturally more biologically plausible.

-DPAP is introduced into DSNNs and DNNs including both convolutional layers and fully connected layers, respectively.
-For convolutional layers, we adopt structured pruning that treated each channel as an overall neuron population to prune.
-DSNNs based on leaky integrate-and-fire (LIF) neurons\cite{Lapicque1999L} is trained by the surrogate gradient method\cite{wu2018spatio}.
-DNNs adopt rectified linear unit (ReLU) activation functions and Back propagation training algorithm.
-Different from DSNNs, DNNs did not have temporal features and spike outputs.
-Thus, we regarded the float outputs of the artificial neurons as their neural spiking trace.

-To verify the effectiveness of the DPAP method, we tested the accuracy, convergence speed and energy consumption of the DPAP on several benchmark tasks, including temporal datasets (N-MNIST\cite{orchard2015converting}, DVS-Gesture\cite{amir2017low}) and spatial datasets (MNIST\cite{lecun1998mnist}, CIFAR-10 \cite{krizhevsky2009learning}) for SNNs and spatial datasets (MNIST\cite{lecun1998mnist}, CIFAR-10 \cite{krizhevsky2009learning}) for DNNs.
-The convergence speed is defined by minimum epochs required to reach baseline accuracy of the initial network.
-The energy consumption is defined by the total number of parameters retained after pruning the network.
-Extensive experiments demonstrated that the DPAP method could remarkably reduced energy consumption while improving convergence speed and accuracy for both DSNNs and DNNs.
-These results suggest that brain developmental plasticity-inspired adaptive pruning strategy enables the complex deep networks to gradually evolve into brain-like efficient and compact structures, while learning different tasks more accurately and quickly.

-\subsection{DPAP reduces energy consumption, improves the performance, and speeds up the convergence rate of DSNNs.}